Romney sheep

 The Romney, formerly called the Romney Marsh sheep but generally referred to by the local farmers as the Kent, is a breed of sheep originating in England.
-The Romney is a "long-wool" breed recognized in England by 1800.
+The Romney is a "long-wool" breed recognised in England by 1800.
 Exported to other continents, the Romney is an economically important sheep breed, especially to the sheep-meat and wool export trades of New Zealand.

 History

 Origins

 The breed evolved from medieval longwool types of which the Romney and Leicester breeds are early examples.
-The sheep recognized by 1800 as "Romney Marsh" or "Kent" were improved in body type and fleece quality through crossings with Bakewell's English Leicester.
+The sheep recognised by 1800 as "Romney Marsh" or "Kent" were improved in body type and fleece quality through crossings with Bakewell's English Leicester.

 International spread

 The first confirmed export of Romneys from England was a shipment of 20 from Stone, Kent, that went on the Cornwall to New Zealand in 1853.
 With these and a further 30 ewes sent in 1856, Alfred Ludlum established New Zealand's first Romney Marsh stud in 1860 at Newry, in the Hutt Valley, and Ludlam's brother-in-law, Augustus Onslow Manby Gibbes, also bred them around this time in Australia at his famous sheep property, Yarralumla.

 In 1855, 60,000 Merinos had been in New Zealand, but the Romney Marsh sheep thrived more quickly, supplanting the Merino over most of the country.
 The New Zealand Romney Marsh Association was formed in 1904.
 Alfred Matthews was the first president; the stud he founded, Waiorongamai, is still going.

 In 1965, three-quarters of the New Zealand national flock was Romney.

 In the mid-1990s, Romneys comprised 58% of the New Zealand sheep flock (estimated in 2000 at 45 million), with Coopworths (originally Border Leicester on Romney crosses) and Perendales (originally Cheviot on Romney crosses) making up another 16.6%, Merinos 7%, and Corriedales 5.5% of the national flock.

 The New Zealand export lamb trade started in 1882 with a shipment aboard the Dunedin of 4,900 frozen carcasses to London's Smithfield Market.
 This was by far the biggest meat cargo ever carried over such a distance to that time.
-February 15, the departure date, is still celebrated as New Zealand Lamb Day.
+15 February, the departure date, is still celebrated as New Zealand Lamb Day.
 After 1932, the technology for shipping chilled fresh meat by sea (and later by air) further enhanced the export trade.

 The breeding of Romneys is not limited to England and New Zealand.
 The breed has also been established in Patagonia, Australia, Portugal, Brazil, Canada, and Southern California.

 For many years, England was the primary source of export Romneys.
 Between 1900 and 1955, 18,000 rams and 9,000 ewes went from England to 43 countries.
 New Zealand itself began exporting after the sensational win of Ernest Short's Parorangi ram at the Argentine International Exhibition in 1906.
-Health requirements in recent decades have made New Zealand and Australia almost the only breeding ground for exported Romney seed stock, with Brazil, Uruguay, the Falklands, the U.S., and England, itself, some of the recipient countries.
+Health requirements in recent decades have made New Zealand and Australia almost the only breeding ground for exported Romney seed stock, with Brazil, Uruguay, the Falklands, the US, and England, itself, some of the recipient countries.